 The decision to outsource payroll is a huge step for most businesses.
 Switching to outsourced payroll can be a hugely beneficial strategy but that doesn’t take away from the large commitment that comes with choosing a payroll provider.
-It’s one of the most intimate tasks where the wrong choice compromise your staff and waste an investment of time and money.
+It’s one of the most intimate tasks where the wrong choice compromises your staff and wasted investment of time and money.

 Like most services, there is no one-size-fits-all outsourced payroll provider.
 Payroll companies have different technology, support and expertise that make some a better fit than others.
-By doing your research and asking these important questions, you can make sure you are choosing the right outsourced payroll provider for your business, and if you still have more questions once you’ve answered all of these, fear not – We’re running a webinar on Wednesday 5 September to answer all your payroll queries!
-Register here.
+By doing your research and asking these important payroll questions, you can make sure you are choosing the right external payroll provider for your business!

 What is outsourced payroll?